This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Clear Your Web Browser Cache

-The ‘Are you sure you want to do this?’ error is sometimes triggered when you are trying to complete a task that requires having certain user access permissions but WordPress is unable to verify that you have these.
+The ‘Are you sure you want to do this?’ error is sometimes triggered when you are trying to complete an action that requires having certain user access permissions but WordPress is unable to verify that you have these.
 In other words, WordPress doesn’t know who you are.

 WordPress uses security tokens called ‘nonces‘ to validate users and verify that you are the owner of your website or that you have the correct user role and permissions to complete the action that you are trying to do on your site.
 If the tokens in your browser cookies don’t match the tokens assigned to your current login session, you may experience errors with session authentication.